By Diamond Mike Watson.

 Some believe dreams hold the power to solve perceived problems in waking life.
 By carrying positive thoughts into one’s dreams, one may awaken with renewed purpose.
 Using the Living Promises at night is a wonderful way to fall asleep.

-One should first memorize each arm.
-It is a good idea to read through the definitions of each virtue, feeling free to add or modify a thought beside a particular promise that has a current or special meaning to the user.
+One may first memorize each arm.
+It is a good idea to read through the definitions of each promise, feeling free to add or modify a thought beside a particular promise that has a current or special meaning to the user.

 Before sleeping, one may simply think about or touch the promise of Kindness on the top right arm.
-Then one can move clockwise around the pendant with your thoughts or by touching the metal, silently repeating the name of each virtue while giving deep thought to its meaning.
-One may think of each arm as a portal or a door to understanding each virtue.
+Then one can move clockwise around the pendant with your thoughts or by touching the metal, silently repeating the name of each promise while giving deep thought to its meaning.
+One may think of each arm as a door to understanding each promise.
 The user may spend as much or as little time contemplating each promise and how it is currently relevant in one’s life.

 An easy way to use the Living Promises is to simply trace your finger along each arm and silently repeat each promise.
 If you wish, you can repeat the name of each arm in first person.